ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 ## New Conceptual Message Indicator for Handles {#iana-handle-cmind}

-IANA is requested to add a new Indicator Value to the "RATS Conceptual Message Wrapper (CMW) Indicators" registry of the "Remote Attestation Procedures (RATS)" registry group {{IANA.rats}} as described in {{tab-handle-cmind}}.
+IANA is requested to add a new entry to the "RATS Conceptual Message Wrapper (CMW) Indicators" registry of the "Remote Attestation Procedures (RATS)" registry group {{IANA.rats}} as described in {{tab-handle-cmind}}.

 | Indicator value | Conceptual Message name | Reference |
 |-----------------|-------------------------|-----------|